ralph7777/Java-Programming/ClosestPair/README.md

 # Closest Pair

-This is the algorithm to compute the closest pair of points in a point-set.
+This describes an algorithm to compute the closest pair of points in a point-set.

 The algorithm inputs the coordinates of the points in the point-set from a text whose format matches the txt files uploaded, and output: